RihabFekii/NGSI-LD-data-model-generator/README.md

 ## Creating a baseline data model using Swagger:

-To create the baseline data model it is recommended to use the Swagger online editor, once you have it save it in a <basemodel_file>.yaml
+To create the baseline data model it is recommended to use the (Swagger online editor([https://editor.swagger.io/])), once you have it save it in a <basemodel_file>.yaml
 PS: the models are defined within the Smart Data Models domain.
 This is a template for a basemodel